emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 And that's exactly what the typescript compiler is doing behind the scenes!

-This improved `partition` is currently implemented in a branch in prelude.ts, to be merged to master when typescript 2.8.2 is released.
+This improved `partition` is currently implemented in a branch in prelude-ts, to be merged to master when typescript 2.8.2 is released.

 ## Beyond `Option`

-We've talked about discriminated types and type guards in prelude.ts for `Option`.
+We've talked about discriminated types and type guards in prelude-ts for `Option`.
-But this pattern is applied in a number of contexts in prelude.ts, beyond the case of Option.
+But this pattern is applied in a number of contexts in prelude-ts, beyond the case of Option.

 We have: